LunarVim/LunarVim/docs/languages/README.md

 _Note: removing the `filetypes` argument will allow the formatter to attach to all the default filetypes it supports._

-This method will not disable the formatting capability of the respective language server.
-Thus, you might start getting prompted to select it as a formatter.
-You need to disable this capability manually to avoid that.
+If you start getting prompted to select some server as a formatter, then you will need to disable its formatting capabilities manually:

 ```lua
 -- here's an example to disable formatting in "tsserver" and "jsonls"